singularlogic/mitigate-documentation/docs/e_vendor.rst

 Edit a vendor
 ------------

-- In order to search the vendor list several consecutive steps have to be undertaken .
+- In order to edit a vendor several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/Log_4.png